PayU/api-schema-builder/README.md

 - `expectFormFieldsInBody` - Boolean that indicates whether form fields of non-file type that are specified in the schema should be validated against request body (e. g.
 Multer is copying text form fields to body)
 - `buildRequests` - Boolean that indicates whether if create validators for requests, default is true.
 - `buildResponses` - Boolean that indicates whether if create validators for responses, default is false.
-- `requestContentType` - String that will be used to determine schema entries of which content type will be used to build request body validators.
-Default is `application/json`.
-Only applicable to OpenAPI 3.0.
-- `responseContentType` - String that will be used to determine schema entries of which content type will be used to build response validators.
-Default is `application/json`.
-Only applicable to OpenAPI 3.0.

 ```js
 formats: [